gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - In each case, remove the original binaries before running the install image.
 - A dependency on a binary overrides a dependency on the library that produced the binary.

-### Open issues

-- Need a new name for `NativeDependencySet`.
-- Need some way to convert a `NativeDependencySet` to a read-only library.
-- Need to apply a lifecycle to the resolved libs of `CppSourceSet` and `NativeBinary`.
-- Improve consumption of libraries from other projects.
-- Some mechanism to use the static binary as default for a library.
-- Some mechanism to select static or dynamic linkage for each dependency of a binary.
-- Infer incoming libraries from component dependencies.
-- Samples that demonstrates how to link a static library into an executable.
-- Move Component and Binary interfaces to new packages.
-- Add some way to create ad hoc `NativeDependencySet` instances, for example, a library produced by another build tool.
-- Need to be able to fine-tune compile time, link time and runtime inputs.
-- Merge `CppSourceSet.lib()` and `CppSourceSet.dependency()`.
-- Allow a `Binary` to be attached to a publication.
-- Update publication so that a binary's include, link and runtime files are published.

 ## Open issues

 ### Language plugins